 Morton County ND wildlife management over 6 years ago

 Locally I haven't found snowdrop bulbs to buy, so for my spring bulb budget I focused on other spring bulbs and planted them this weekend in Mandan, ND.
 However, if in the next two weeks when my paycheck cycle allows me to order snowdrop bulbs online, if they arrive in the mail to late to be planted this fall, can I refrigerate them until I can plant them in spring to bear blossoms that season?

 Now that spring has started to appear, I'm starting to plan for our backyard garden.
 Our garden is about 8'X10' in size and last summer was a home to numerous voles.
 Last year we tried to use Sweeney's mole & gopher repellent, which stated it worked for voles as well.
 It didn't work very well for us since we didn't notice any difference.
 We placed a few small mouse snap traps with peanut butter near openings into tunnels, but with no luck at catching any.
 We also tried sticky traps and only caught 2.
 Out of our garden they have favored the tomatoes and many went to waste.
 The only true threat to our vole population has been our neighbors cat, who had brought several prizes home to his masters last summer.
 Since we do have dogs ourselves and a helpful neighbor cat, we'd like to try products pet friendly.
 If you have any suggestions, we would love to try them!

 I live in central North Dakota.
 We planted a prairie cascade willow tree too close to our house.
 It is now 9 years old and slapping at our windows and roof.
 Is it possible to prune it into a well behaving tree?
 I love the tree, the cascading branches, and privacy it gives, but my husband wants to cut it down.
 Is it too old and large to move to another location?
 Desperately trying to find alternatives to cutting down.
 Thank you!

-Morton County North Dakota trees and shrubs over 5 years ago
+Morton County ND trees and shrubs over 5 years ago